 In this paper, we investigate the effects of MPPs on private sector credit growth and capital inflows in CESEE.
-The region experienced a pronounced leverage cycle, boom-bust periods of cross-border capital flows, and adopted macroprudential regulations comparatively early on and frequently, making it an ideal subject for research of the effects of MPPs.
-We use a novel intensity-adjusted index that captures such policies in a more accurate way and employ a hierarchical Bayesian panel vector autoregressive model to efficiently pool information across countries while still allowing for parameter heterogeneity.
-This enables estimation and inference in a unified framework with explicit acknowledgment and utilization of country-specific heterogeneity, making comparisons across country panels more meaningful.
+The region experienced a pronounced leverage cycle, boom-bust periods of cross-border capital flows, and adopted macroprudential regulations comparatively early on and frequently, making it an ideal research subject for the effects of MPPs.
+We use an intensity-adjusted index that captures such policies in a more accurate way and employ a hierarchical Bayesian panel vector autoregressive model to efficiently pool information across countries while still allowing for parameter heterogeneity.
+This unified framework explicitly acknowledges and endogenously models country-specific heterogeneity, making comparisons across country panels more meaningful.

-The empirical results suggest that macroprudential policy was effective in curbing credit growth and, to a lesser extent, capital inflows for the CESEE region.
+The empirical results suggest that macroprudential policy curbs credit growth and reduced capital inflows, albeit to a lesser extent and with some delay, in CESEE.
 However, they also reveal substantial heterogeneities in response to a tightening in the macroprudential stance, especially so for capital inflows.
-Investigating these differences, we find that the effects of macroprudential regulation hinge on different country characteristics such as the exchange rate regime, the level of financial development or the (private) debt structure of an economy.
+Investigating these differences, we find that the effects of macroprudential regulation hinge on different country characteristics such as the exchange rate regime, the level of financial development or the financial openness and debt structure of an economy.
 These results are robust to a multitude of specification variations and highlight the importance of these determinants for the efficacy of macroprudential policies.
+Yet, it should be kept in mind that there remains substantial cross-country heterogeneity within panels of countries that share specific structural characteristics.
+Hence, specific policy choices should take the domestic and international macroeconomic environment, the broader prudential environment, and the state of the banking sector into account.

-Taking the heterogeneities uncovered in the present study into account can be of importance for policy-makers in order to make well-informed decisions.
+Considering the heterogeneities uncovered in the present study is of importance for policy-makers in order to make well-informed decisions.
 Yet, further research is needed to trace the influence of such country characteristics, the differential effects of MPPs targeting different aspects of financial institutions, and the interaction thereof.
-The extension of the intensity-adjusted MPPI used in this study to cover a broader sample of countries could be a valuable starting point for such analyses.
-These analyses include approaches for an endogenous clustering of countries, the subsequent use of cluster analyses to examine the importance of structural characteristic mode closely, and the exploration of interactions between macroprudential and monetary policy.
+Aggregating across macroprudential instruments that differ in their target-setting in a single index, as is done for most results presented here, may conceal heterogeneous responses.
+As explored in Appendix F.1, there are heterogeneities across different types of MPPs, and examining their interplay with country characteristics more closely is a promising avenue for future research.
+In a similar vein, the extension of the index to cover a broader sample of countries could be a valuable starting point for more in-depth analyses to increase external validity beyond CESEE countries.
+Such analyses could also include approaches for an endogenous clustering of countries (see e.g. Huber et al., 2023), the subsequent use of cluster analyses to examine the importance of structural characteristic more closely, and the exploration of interactions between macroprudential and monetary policy.